SowmyaVenky/AzureSynapseExperiments/README.md

 ## PII/PCI Fun test case.

 *  For a fun use-case where we can test how to scramble PII/PCI data and control access via entitlements, refer to <a href="./SparkExamples/PII_PCI_Data_Hash_Testing.md">this</a>

+## Stream new temperature data to Kafka.

+*  We now switch focus to using the temperature dataset from London, and stream that to KAFKA.
+Once it is in KAFKA we can take different routes, refer to <a href="./kafka_docker/Readme.md">this</a>